stellaselena/PG6100-bookexam/README.md

 Each module is protected by Spring Security, where Redis is used as a shared storage for authentication data.

 #### University library (Book module)
-Those who work in the library have access to upload new books, edit or delete existing books.
+Those who work in the library (assuming that they have ADMIN role) have access to upload new books, edit or delete existing books.

-After registering, members are able to browse the books that the university library owns, where they can view description, genre, author, and the retail price of the books.
+After registering, members (students of the university) are able to browse the books that the university library owns, where they can view description, genre, author, and the retail price of the books.

 ##### Security:
 Only a library admin is able to create and modify books.
-Registered members (students) can view books owned by the library.
+Registered members can view books owned by the library.

 #### Students (Member module)
 When a user is registered, a member profile is created for the given user.
 This is done using AMQP (RabbitMQ).